girlscript/winter-of-contributing/C_CPP/Data Structures/Linked List/Singly Linked List (Normal Linked List)/Middle_Element_Of_Singly_Linked_List_C++.md

 ## APPROACH :
 * Ask the user for number of nodes in the linked list.
 * Create the Linked list by inputting the data value given by user.
 * Traverse the whole linked list and calculate the number of nodes in that list.
-Lets say : n nodes are there.
+Let's say : n nodes are there.
 * Iterate through the list again till n/2.
 * This node is the middle node.